 GSA is actively involved in meeting these standards by monitoring emissions and making changes or upgrading equipment to meet these standards.
 Additionally, GSA is replacing boilers within the Denver Federal Center to improve their efficiency to 85% and reduce air emissions.

 |Identify and repair freon leaks within 30 days|

 |For all new installations, install boilers with an efficiency rating of at least 85%|

 Federal, State, and Local Policy and Regulations

-- EPA’s Office of Air and Radiation – policy and guidance documents issued in the past two years.
+- EPA’s Office of Air and Radiation (external link) – policy and guidance documents issued in the past two years.

 - Executive Order 13150 – Federal Workforce Transportation

 - Executive Order 13423 – Strengthening Federal Environmental, Energy, and Transportation Managment